dacloutier/page-mart/README.md

 - Clean, minimal UI — focus on usability over decoration
 - Tab bar at the top; active tab is highlighted
-- Boxes are displayed as cards in a responsive grid
+- Boxes are displayed as cards in a multi-column layout
 - Links are listed inside each box with icon + label
-- Color choices should inform background or border of tab/box headers
+- Box/sub-box actions (add link, add sub-box, delete) appear on header hover
 - Settings gear icon fixed to bottom-right corner
 - All dialogs/popups are modals (no page navigation)